Buy Now → These strawberry white chocolate muffins are the best of both worlds: tender, fluffy fruit filled interiors with bakery style crunchy tops.

 MACERATE: Sprinkle the chopped strawberries with the sugar in a medium mixing bowl and stir to coat evenly.
 Let the berries sit until they release their juices and are bright and shiny with syrup, about 30 – 60 minutes, stirring once or twice.
 If you like, this step can be done in advance, letting the berries sit in the fridge up to overnight.

-WARM: In a medium heat proof bowl large enough for the wet ingredients, gently heat the butter until it is just melted.
-Don’t let it bubble or brown.
-Stir in the oil.
+WHISK: In a medium bowl large enough for the wet ingredients, whisk together the softened butter and oil until combined.

-WHISK: Add the eggs and whisk until the mixture is smooth and a caramel color.
-Whisk in the yogurt, milk and then lastly the vanilla until all the wet ingredients are combined and a lightly yellow hue.
+BEAT: Add the eggs and whisk until the mixture is smooth and a caramel color.
+Whisk in the Greek yogurt, whole milk OR buttermilk and then lastly the vanilla extract until all the wet ingredients are combined and a lightly yellow hue.

-MEASURE: Add the flour, double acting baking powder, cinnamon, salt & baking soda to a mixing bowl & stir to combine.
+MEASURE: Add the all purpose flour, double acting baking powder, ground cinnamon, fine sea salt & baking soda to a large mixing bowl & stir to combine.

 MIX: Add the wet ingredients to the dry ingredients and mix until the batter is barely combined with flecks of flour throughout.
 Add the white chocolate chips and just stir through.
 Lastly, gently fold in the strawberries until just evenly mixed through the batter and no pockets of dry flour remain.
 Don’t over mix or try to make smooth as this will dry out the batter.

-CHILL: Cover the batter and place in the fridge to rest, hydrate and thicken while the oven preheats to 425 F / 218 C. Make sure the oven is true to temperature with an oven thermometer!
+CHILL: Cover the batter and let sit at room temperature to rest, hydrate and thicken while the oven preheats to 425 F / 218 C. Make sure the oven is true to temperature with an oven thermometer!
 It is critical that the oven reaches this temperature to ensure a quick rise and beautiful domed muffin tops, see notes.

 FILL: When the oven has come to temperature, pop paper muffin liners into a 12 well muffin pan.
 Split the muffin batter evenly, filling each well until it is a little mounded over the tops.
 Sprinkle each with a generous amount of turbinado sugar for lovely crunchy tops once baked.

 BAKE: Slide the muffins into the oven on the center rack and bake for 5 minutes, until the tops puff and rise, then reduce the oven temperature to 350 F / 177 C without opening the door.
-Bake until the muffin tops are lightly golden and no wet batter remains in the center, about another 15 minutes.
+Bake until the muffin tops are lightly golden and no wet batter remains in the center, about another 19 – 21 minutes.
+If your oven is a little uneven, rotate the muffin pan after 10 minutes at 350 F, then continue to cook until done.

-COOL: Transfer the baked muffins to a trivet for 5 minutes to cool slightly.
+COOL: Transfer the baked muffins to a silicone trivet for 10 minutes to cool.
 Set up a cooling rack next to the muffin pan and gently twist each muffin free from the hot pan.
 If necessary, a little spatula popped carefully under each muffin top will help any sticky fruit release from the pan.
 Transfer each muffin to cool completely on the rack.

 Don’t be tempted to skip the macerating step.
-Letting the strawberries release plenty of their natural water helps to concentrate their flavor without adding extra liquid to the batter, which in turn gives you a higher rise and a better texture.
+Letting the strawberries release some of their high water content helps to concentrate their flavor without adding extra liquid to the batter.
+In turn, this gives you a higher rise and a better texture since the batter doesn’t take so long to cook out all of the excess moisture in fresh strawberries.

-Room temperature eggs, yogurt and milk make for an easier, more evenly mixed batter that won’t curdle and is better hydrated for a tender, moist muffin.
-I like to set out these ingredients to come to temperature while the strawberries macerate.
+Room temperature eggs, Greek yogurt and milk or buttermilk make for an easier, more evenly mixed batter that is better hydrated for tender, moist muffins with lofty tops.

 Oven temperature is critical!
+An inexpensive oven thermometer is indispensable if you bake often.
 Check and ensure that your oven temperature is accurate, don’t just rely on your oven’s preheating beep – my own oven takes an additional ten minutes after that point to actually reach the required temperature in the center of the oven.
 This burst of high heat at the beginning is what will give you the beautiful, well risen tops that are central to this bakery style of muffin.

 I recommend white chocolate chips in this recipe, since chopped white chocolate will just melt and disappear into the batter.